Emergent Software

 The Assessment Phase

 The assessment phase involves evaluating which applications and workloads are viable candidates for a lift and shift move.
-Not every application is suitable - some may have dependencies or requirements that are difficult to replicate in the cloud.
-Compatibility is a key consideration.
-For example, a .NET application running on Windows Server 2012 R2 should be able to run on an Azure VM with the same OS.
+Not every application is suitable.
+Some may have dependencies, licensing requirements, hardware needs, or performance constraints that are difficult to replicate in the cloud.

-However, an application that requires specific hardware or network configurations may face compatibility issues.
-Consider an application that relies on a specific USB hardware key for licensing.
-Replicating this in Azure could be challenging and may require changes to the application, making it a poor candidate for lift and shift.
-Performance requirements, security and compliance regulations, and licensing are additional factors to assess.
-Applications with strict latency requirements or that handle sensitive regulated data may not be ideal for lift and shift.
+However, an application that depends on specific hardware or network configurations may be more difficult to migrate as-is.
+Consider an application that relies on a USB hardware key for licensing.
+Replicating that setup in Azure could be challenging and may require changes to the application or its licensing model, making it a poor candidate for a simple lift and shift migration.

 The Planning Stage

 Once suitable applications are identified, the next stage is planning the actual migration.
-This involves tasks like:
+This is where the team maps the current environment, chooses the right Azure resources, designs the cloud network, and builds a step-by-step migration plan.

 • Mapping the on-premises environment and dependencies